Pink grapefruit drizzle cake – a light and fluffy cake with a zesty pink grapefruit drizzle! If you’re a fan of citrus cakes you will love it!

 - Using a skewer, poke holes all over the surface of the cake.
 Evenly pour the syrup all over the top.

-- For the glaze, mix together 75g icing sugar and about 1 tablespoon of grapefruit juice until you have an icing that coats the back of spoon.
+- For the icing glaze, mix the icing sugar and the grapefruit juice together until you have an icing that coats the back of a spoon.
 If the glaze is too thick, add a little more juice or water.
 Pour the glaze all over the top of the cold cake.

 Notes